 In October 2024, the Goldfarb Center for Public Affairs at Colby College, in partnership with Public Engagement Partners and MaineCF, released Strengthening Maine’s Civic Life: Trust, Belonging, and the Future, a survey of 1,000 Maine residents and Census data analysis that reveals how Mainers feel about a wide range of issues, including trust in government, presidential vote counting, and the future of Maine.

-"Strong civic health is an essential prerequisite for our ability work together to address challenges like climate resilience, affordable housing and economic opportunity."
+"Strong civic health is an essential prerequisite for our ability to work together to address challenges like climate resilience, affordable housing and economic opportunity."

 -Maine Community Foundation CEO Deborah Ellwood